mweiden/mweiden.github.io/nanoc/content/pages/learning/reads.md

 * Evgeny Morozov - The Net Delusion\*
 * Evgeny Morozov - To Save Everything, Click Here
 * Joshua Cooper Ramo - The Seventh Sense
+* James Shreeve - The Genome War: How Craig Venter Tried to Capture the Code of Life and Save the World
 * Neal Stephenson - In the beginning... was the command line
 * Brad Stone - The Everything Store: Jeff Bezos and the Age of Amazon
 * M. Mitchell Waldrop - The Dream Machine\*